-Reeve Lake Property
+Flying Vee (Reeve Lake) Property

 The Company acquired two claims in the Reeve Lake area totaling 7,541 hectares (18,635 acres) by staking on June 18, 2018.
 Three additional claims totaling 1,604 hectares (3,963 acres) were staked on October 31, 2018.
-The Reeve Lake property now comprises five mineral claims totaling 9,145 hectares (22,598 acres).
-The claims, located approximately 30 km north of Stony Rapids, Saskatchewan, are prospective for nickel, copper and cobalt mineralization.
-A historical diamond drill hole (NL08-001) completed on the property by Strongbow Exploration Inc. in 2008 intersected a semi-massive sulphide zone consisting primarily of pyrrhotite along with chalcopyrite and rare pentlandite, which returned 1.89% nickel, 0.96% copper and 0.11% cobalt over 0.80 metres.
+On May 6, 2019, the Company announced it had staked an additional eight claims totaling approximately 17,911 hectares (44,259 acres) when a staking rush was triggered in the area by an emerging battery metals company, Kobold Metals.
+The Flying Vee property ("Flying Vee") now comprises thirteen mineral claims totaling 27,056 hectares (68,857 acres).
+The claims, located outside the Athabasca Basin approximately 25 km north of Stony Rapids, Saskatchewan, are prospective for nickel, copper and cobalt mineralization.